Hate Crimes

 What is Maine's Law on Hate Crimes

-17 MRS §2931 states, “A person may not, by force or threat of force, intentionally injure, intimidate or interfere with, or intentionally attempt to injure, intimidate or interfere with or intentionally oppress or threaten any other person in the free exercise or enjoyment of any right or privilege, secured to that person by the Constitution of Maine or laws of the State or by the United States Constitution or laws of the United States.”
-Violation of this statute is a Class D crime, punishable by up to 364 days incarceration and a $2,000 fine.
+17 MRS §2931 states, in part, “A person may not, by force or threat of force, intentionally injure, intimidate or interfere with, or intentionally attempt to injure, intimidate or interfere with or intentionally oppress or threaten any other person in the free exercise or enjoyment of any right or privilege, secured to that person by the Constitution of Maine or laws of the State or by the United States Constitution or laws of the United States.”
+17 MRS §2932 states, “A violation of this chapter [Title 17, Chapter 93-C] is a Class D crime.”

-Maine’s sentencing provisions take into consideration “the selection by the person of the victim or of the property that was damaged or otherwise affected by the crime because of the race, color, religion, sex, ancestry, national origin, physical or mental disability, sexual orientation or homelessness of the victim or of the owner or occupant of that property” (see 17-A MRS §1501).
+17-A MRS §1501 states, in part, “The general purposes of the provisions of this Part are to… Permit sentences that do not diminish the gravity of offenses, with reference to the factors, among others, of…The selection by the person of the victim or of the property that was damaged or otherwise affected by the crime because of the race, color, religion, sex, ancestry, national origin, physical or mental disability, sexual orientation, gender identity or homelessness of the victim or of the owner or occupant of that property.”